anshumanmohan/website/content/blog/fourth.md

 5. You should be done with your four folds by 9:30am.
 Stick the whole bowl, covered with clingwrap, in a warm spot.

 6. At 11am, proceed by tipping the dough into the pan.
-I think making King Arthur's parchment sling is super silly and I'd skip it.
 Wrap the pan tightly in clingwrap using a [cater-wrap](https://youtube.com/shorts/log4tlCeW4g?si=6USoLCd38lNQvFCr) and stick it back in a warm spot.
 This dough will be ready for your students in 5 hours.

 7. At noon, rinse your bowl and start following the non-sourdough recipe.
     - I have one opinionated divergence versus King Arthur's recipe: they call for instant yeast, but I think it's weird to ask your students to get this relatively specialized ingredient.
 Switch to active dry yeast.
 The swap is 1:1, but as a first step you should divert a quarter cup of the called-for warm water into a small bowl and bloom your active dry yeast.
 Then proceed as normal.